rhadp/rhadp/docs/README.md

-# Red Hat Automotive Development Platform
+# Red Hat Automotive Suite

-The Red Hat Automotive Development Platform (RHADP) is an Infrastructure as Code solution that automates deployment of a complete cloud-native development environment for automotive software development and RHIVOS.
+The Red Hat Automotive Suite (RHAS) is an Infrastructure as Code solution that automates deployment of a complete cloud-native development environment for automotive software development and RHIVOS.

 ## Documentation